DHS report: China hid virus’ severity to hoard supplies

 “These are not the first times that we’ve had a world exposed to viruses as a result of failures in a Chinese lab,” Pompeo said.
 “And so, while the intelligence community continues to do its work, they should continue to do that, and verify so that we are certain, I can tell you that there is a significant amount of evidence that this came from that laboratory in Wuhan.”

 The secretary of state appeared to be referring to previous outbreaks of respiratory viruses, like SARS, which started in China.
-His remark may be seen as offensive in China.
-Still, Pompeo repeated the same assertion virtually word for word hours later, via a tweet Sunday afternoon.
+Pompeo repeated the same assertion hours later, via a tweet Sunday afternoon.

-Speaking Sunday on Fox News Channel’s “Sunday Morning Futures,” Sen. Ted Cruz, R-Texas, echoed that sentiment, saying he believes China “is the most significant geopolitical threat to the United States for the next century.”
+On Monday, China’s official Global Times newspaper said Pompeo was making “groundless accusations” against Beijing by suggesting the coronavirus was released from a Chinese laboratory.

-“The communist government in China bears enormous responsibility, enormous direct culpability for this pandemic.
-We know they covered it up,” Cruz said.
-“Had they behaved responsibly and sent in health professionals and quarantined those infected, there’s a real possibility this could have been a regional outbreak, and not a global pandemic.
-And the hundreds of thousands of deaths worldwide are in a very real sense the direct responsibility of the communist Chinese government’s lies.”
+The populist tabloid published by the ruling Communist Party mouthpiece People’s Daily said the claims were a politically-motivated attempt to preserve Donald Trump’s presidency and divert attention from the U.S. administration’s own failures in dealing with the outbreak.